o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/architecture.md

   * Aspects of terrain rendering can be disabled for server-side or machine learning simulations that don't require a visual representation of terrain.
 * Different components can have different input data resolutions.
 The terrain system defines a single _output_ terrain grid and resolution, but the input data resolutions can be varied to optimize the data size and complexity based on the need for that region.
 Even within a region, two different data providers (such as height and surface type) can use two different resolutions based on what's appropriate for that type of data.
 * The functionality can be replaced at a component-by-component level.
-  * The PhysX Heightfield component could be replaced with one that connects to another physics system such as Jolt or Bullet.
+  * The PhysX Heightfield component could be replaced with one that connects to another physics system such as [Jolt Physics](https://github.com/jrouwe/JoltPhysics) or [Bullet Physics SDK](https://github.com/bulletphysics/bullet3).
   * Image Gradients can be used for areas with authored input data, and Fast Noise Gradients can be used to procedurally generate data in other areas.
   * New data providers can be created for streaming satellite data, performing complex procedural generation, etc, and swapped in without needing to replace the rest of the terrain system.